 The community surrounding a school is generally extremely interested in learning more about school initiatives, especially because many of the community members have children who are attending, will attend, or have attended the school.
 Reaching out to the community through the media, public service announcements, meetings of local government officials, and/or community outreach events can increase awareness and support of a MWEE.
-Presenting to local government officials about the findings of their MWEE is sometimes a logical and powerful culmination of the student Action Project element of the MWEE.
+Presenting to local government officials about the findings of their MWEE is sometimes a logical and powerful culmination of the student Environmental Action Project element of the MWEE.
 Teachers, school administrators, or partners may also want to reach out to local television stations, newspapers, and online media services to invite them to witness a MWEE in action.

 Building Awareness in your School District

 It is also useful to build awareness and support at the school district level to sustain your MWEE.
 Teachers and their principals can share information and accolades about their MWEE with curriculum coordinators and content supervisors to identify ways to scale classroom-based MWEEs to more classrooms and schools, ideally becoming embedded systemically into the curriculum.
 Embedding MWEEs into the curriculum can create the space, permission, and sometimes even funding for these experiences to occur.
 It is often helpful for MWEEs to be piloted in one school or classroom to demonstrate a proof of concept before scaling it up across an entire district to reach all students.